 |Application Round Deadline||January 7, 2021||February 23, 2021||April 13, 2021|

 |Admission Decision||February 9, 2021||March 30, 2021||May 11, 2021|

 |Enrollment Deadline||March 9, 2021||April 23, 2021||June 1, 2021|

 Transcripts from all undergraduate, graduate, study abroad, and non-degree program where credit was awarded are required.
 Include transcripts or most recent grades from your Global Network school.
 Unofficial paper transcripts can be uploaded during the application process.
 If admitted, you will be required to submit official transcripts to enroll; offers of admission are conditional on the receipt and verification of official transcripts.
 Non-English transcripts should be translated into English.
 If your institution does not provide an English translation, please obtain a notarized English translation.

 Standardized Test score

-The Yale GBS program will accept the standardized test score that was used for your admission to your MBA program.
-This may include, but is not limited to GMAT, GRE, PAEP, ieGAT, and CPGE scores.
+The Yale GBS program will accept the standardized test score that was used for your admission to your MIM program.
+This may include, but is not limited to GMAT, GRE, PAEP,and ieGAT scores.
 There is no minimum score to apply.

 letters of Recommendation